yw94cool/yw94cool.github.io/_pages/about.md

 # 🔥 News
+- *2024.10*: &nbsp;🎉🎉 Awarded as Best Young Researcher Award by ISPRS Commission IV at Perth, Australia.
 - *2024.05*: &nbsp;🎉🎉 One paper is accepted by _Applied Energy_.
 - *2024.05*: &nbsp;🎉🎉 I will hold a session "Close-range Sensing of Environment" with Prof. Xinlian Liang at _IGARSS2024_ in Athens this July.
 - *2024.05*: &nbsp;🎉🎉 One paper is accepted by _ISPRS TC-IV Syposium_ as an oral presentation.